- OpenCPN User Manual

 If a chart is said to be a S57 Vector chart, and has a different file ending, it is likely to be a SENC file, a processed version of a ".000" chart file, in a proprietary, platform specific format, that OpenCPN can't handle.

 S63 Encrypted ENC charts are not supported in version 3.2.2.
-This is the format for the majority of newly produced vector charts from many national hydrographic offices.
+This is the format for all newly produced vector charts from national hydrographic offices worldwide.
 Apart from being encrypted, S63 charts are exactly the same as S57.

 Pictures of charts, can be converted, and used.